Angels pitcher Tyler Skaggs dead at 27; found in hotel room

+ARLINGTON, Texas — Tyler Skaggs had persevered through injuries to be a valuable pitcher for the Los Angeles Angels.

+The left-hander had posted a photo of himself and teammates in cowboy hats for their weeklong trip to Texas where he was set to start on the Fourth of July holiday.

-ARLINGTON, Texas — Los Angeles Angels pitcher Tyler Skaggs died Monday at the age of 27, stunning Major League Baseball and leading to the postponement of the team’s game against the Texas Rangers.
+The 27-year-old pitcher died Monday, when he was found unresponsive in his hotel room in Texas, stunning Major League Baseball and leading to the postponement of Los Angeles’ series opener against the Rangers.

-Skaggs was with the team in Texas when he was found unresponsive in his hotel room, police said.
-He was pronounced dead at the scene.
-Police said they are investigating, but no foul play is suspected at this time.

 Skaggs was “an important part of the Angels Family,” the team said in a statement.
 “Our thoughts and prayers are with his wife, Carli, and his entire family during this devastating time.”

+Police said they were investigating but that no foul play was suspected.
+Skaggs was pronounced dead at the scene.

-Skaggs, who would have turned 28 on July 13, had been a regular in the Angels’ starting rotation since late 2016, when he returned from Tommy John surgery.
-He struggled with injuries repeatedly over the past three seasons but persevered to become a valuable starter in Los Angeles’ injury-plagued rotation.
+Skaggs, who would have turned 28 on July 13 and was married just seven months ago, had been a regular in the Angels’ starting rotation since late 2016, when the left-hander returned from Tommy John surgery.
+He struggled with injuries repeatedly in that time but was 7-7 in 15 starts this season to help an injury-plagued rotation.

-The left-hander had just pitched on Saturday, allowing two runs in 4 1/3 innings in a 4-0 loss to Oakland.
+In his cowboy-themed Instagram post Sunday, Skaggs wrote “Howdy y’all” and made reference to the Texas trip for games against the Rangers and the Houston Astros this weekend.

 Baseball Commissioner Rob Manfred said he was “deeply saddened” by Skaggs’ death.